 - using explicit data – suggests popular movies based on the average of the user 5-stars ratings,

-- using implicit data – suggests popular movies on the base of the number of times users played it.
+- using implicit data – suggests popular movies on the basis of the number of times users played them.

 The most important advantages of popularity-based recommendation systems are:

 - It is user cold-start resistant.
 The system can suggest products without any information about the user.